 How autocracy flourished even as the economy failed in Venezuela

 An alarming number of countries that once were seemingly stable democracies have veered in recent years toward authoritarianism—a trend known as “democratic backsliding.”
 One of those countries in Venezuela, which enjoyed periods of democratically elected governments in the latter half of the twentieth century but in the past two decades has increasingly descended into autocratic rule, coupled with economic collapse.
-Venezuela’s Transition to Authoritarianism, written by a veteran scholar of Venezuela and Latin American politics generally explores how and why this happened.
+Autocracy Rising, written by a veteran scholar of Venezuela and Latin American politics generally explores how and why this happened.